rhymes-ai/Allegro/README.md

 </p>
 Allegro is a powerful text-to-video model that generates high-quality videos up to 6 seconds at 15 FPS and 720p resolution from simple text input.

+## News 🔥
+ - [24/10/30] 🚀 We release multi-card inference code and PAB in [Allegro-VideoSys](https://github.com/nightsnack/Allegro-VideoSys).
+With VideoSys framework, the inference time can be further reduced to 3 mins (8xH100) and 2 mins (8xH100+PAB).
+We also opened a PR to the original [VideoSys repo](https://github.com/NUS-HPC-AI-Lab/VideoSys).

+ - [24/10/29] 🎉Congratulations that Allegro is merged into diffusers!
+Currently Allegro is supported in `0.32.0-dev0.` It will be integrated in the next release version.
+So for now, please use `pip install git+https://github.com/huggingface/diffusers.git@9214f4a3782a74e510eff7e09b59457fe8b63511` to install diffuser dev version.
+See [huggingface](https://huggingface.co/rhymes-ai/Allegro) for more details.

 ## Model Info
 <table>
   <tr>